Discovering the Wonders of Black Garlic

 What Black Garlic Actually Is

 Black garlic is regular garlic transformed through slow cooking over several weeks at low heat and high humidity.
-The result is soft, glossy, jet-black cloves with a complex flavour profile: sweet, mellow, and rich in umami — think balsamic, molasses, roasted garlic, and liquorice.
+The result?
+Soft, glossy, jet-black cloves with a complex flavour profile.
+It’s sweet, mellow, and rich in umami.
+Imagine the tastes of balsamic, molasses, roasted garlic, and liquorice all in one.

 Tip: Black garlic’s unique flavour comes from the Maillard reaction, not fermentation.